jamesmorgan/docs/background/architecture.md

 ## Indra

 [Indra](https://github.com/ConnextProject/indra-v2) is the core implementation repository for Connext.
-Indra contains ready-for-deployment code for our core contracts, client, node, as well as scripts needed to deploy and operate a node in production.
+Indra-v2 contains ready-for-deployment code for our core contracts, client, node, as well as scripts needed to deploy and operate a node in production.
 When deploying a node to production, the most recent docker images will be used.

 For detailed instructions on how to run the code contained within the repository see the [Running your own node](../nodeDocumentation/runNode.md) guide.